Rahid045/Group-29-Javascript-Assignment/README.md

 3.Open index.html in your preferred web browser.

 Note: Ensure that JavaScript is enabled in your browser settings to ensure that dynamic  products  and cart function correctly.
+In conclusion, this project demonstrates the practical application of frontend development skills in building an interactive platform that focuses on delivering a smooth user experience through responsive design and intuitive navigation.
+Dynamic features such as search, filtering, and cart management enhance usability and overall, it reflects strong teamwork and the ability to develop a real-world web solution.